 Transcription at the HAS1-TDA1 locus

 Nuclear pore association is thought to play a role in transcriptional regulation, generally but not always leading to greater or faster activation (Akhtar and Gasser, 2007; Taddei, 2007; Taddei et al., 2010).
 To explore how nuclear pore association might affect transcription at the HAS1-TDA1 locus, we performed RNA sequencing on haploid S. cerevisiae grown in glucose, galactose, and saturated growth conditions.
 HAS1 is downregulated in both pairing conditions (Figure 6A), whereas TDA1 is weakly upregulated in both conditions (Figure 6B).
 However, transcriptional changes at HAS1 and TDA1 are relatively unremarkable; in both galactose and saturated growth, dozens to hundreds of genes are more strongly up- or downregulated than HAS1 or TDA1 (Figure 6C,D).
 For example, GAL1 is upregulated nearly 1000-fold in galactose (Figure 6C).
+This suggests that nuclear pore association is not solely a function of strong transcriptional activation.

 Discussion

 Homologous chromosomes pair along their lengths leading up to and during meiosis, but may recognize each other and preferentially interact even in normal mitotic growth, perhaps to facilitate homology-directed repair or prepare for meiosis under stressful conditions.
 However, whether and to what extent this mitotic homolog pairing occurs has remained controversial, in part due to the lack of genome-wide data and the apparent homolog pairing caused by the Rabl-like orientation.
 We performed Hi-C in diverged hybrid diploid yeast, which allowed us to resolve homologous chromosomes (Figure 1) and thus infer homolog pairing strength on a genome-wide basis (Figure 2B).
 After using a polymer model of the Rabl-like orientation to calibrate our estimates, we find that even in hybrid diploids with homologs diverged to less than 80% nucleotide identity, homologous chromosomes do interact preferentially during mitotic growth, albeit subtly (Figure 2E).
 It would be interesting to compare the strength of pairing across hybrids with varying levels of divergence; however, our homolog pairing analysis requires filtering and stratifying genomic regions and thus may not be directly comparable across different reference genomes.
-Overall, mitotic homolog pairing is much weaker than canonical meiotic homolog pairing, and does not imply end-to-end chromosome alignment.
+Our data do not necessarily imply end-to-end chromosome alignment as occurs in meiosis.
 Instead, our data indicates an increased frequency of contact between homologous loci above the expectation based on random collisions, with substantial variation across the genome.
 Nevertheless, that such distant homology is sufficient for at least some homolog interactions is perhaps remarkable, and may hint at the role of DNA-bound proteins, which are more conserved than DNA, in mediating the interactions.
 Homolog pairing strength also depends on both growth conditions and genomic location, sometimes jointly: the homologous HAS1-TDA1 loci on chromosome XIII pairs during saturated growth and galactose induction, but not exponential growth in glucose (Figure 4).
-Homologous HAS1-TDA1 pairing is dependent on specific sequences including the HAS1pr-TDA1pr intergenic region (Figure 4D), further suggesting that homolog pairing is at least partly due to specific interactions mediated by proteins rather than generic DNA-DNA interactions.
+This region is not remarkably conserved, suggesting that homolog pairing is at least partly due to specific interactions mediated by proteins, rather than direct DNA-DNA homology interactions (Danilowicz et al., 2009; Gladyshev and Kleckner, 2014).